nature & the human being

 Tried and tested over thousands of years

 Herbal medicine, also known as phytotherapy, is one of the oldest healing methods.
 Long before there was aspirin, herbalists knew that willow bark had a soothing and antiseptic effect on pain and fever.
-In Germany, about 50 percent2) of the drugs currently in use are based on medicinal plants or their active ingredients, although the whole plant is rarely used.
+In Germany, about 50 percent2) of the drugs currently in use are based on medicinal plants with both plant extracts and isolated active ingredients being utilized.
 Instead, the plant often serves as the source material from which active substances are then isolated.
 For example, morphine, a very strong painkiller, is extracted from the opium poppy.

 The wisdom of nature

 Although it is important to know the properties of individual active ingredients, Aristotle’s thesis that “the whole is greater than the sum of its parts” often seems to apply to medicinal plants.
-This is because plants contain hundreds or even thousands of different ingredients that work together in complex ways.
+This is because plants contain hundreds of different ingredients that work together in complex ways.

 Medicinal plant: more than just a “substance”